Chirality: Biology

 Also, for artificial compounds, including medicines, in case of chiral drugs, the two enantiomers sometimes show remarkable difference in effect of their biological actions.
 Darvon (dextropropoxyphene) is a painkiller, whereas its enantiomer, Novrad (levopropoxyphene) is an anti-cough agent.
 In case of penicillamine, the (S-isomer is used in the treatment of primary chronic arthritis, whereas the (R)-isomer has no therapeutic effect, as well as being highly toxic.
 In some cases, the less therapeutically active enantiomer can cause side effects.
 For example, (S-naproxen is an analgesic but the (R-isomer causes renal problems.
 In such situations where one of the enantiomers of a racemic drug is active and the other partner has undesirable or toxic effect one may switch from racemate to a single enantiomer drug for a better therapeutic value.
 Such a switching from a racemic drug to an enantiopure drug is called a chiral switch.

 The naturally occurring plant form of alpha-tocopherol (vitamin E) is RRR-α-tocopherol whereas the synthetic form (all-racemic vitamin E, or dl-tocopherol) is equal parts of the stereoisomers RRR, RRS, RSS, SSS, RSR, SRS, SRR, and SSR with progressively decreasing biological equivalency, so that 1.36 mg of dl-tocopherol is considered equivalent to 1.0 mg of d-tocopherol.

-Macroscopic examples of chirality are found in the plant kingdom, the animal kingdom and all other groups of organism.
+Macroscopic examples of chirality are found in the plant kingdom, the animal kingdom and all other groups of organisms.
 A simple example is the coiling direction of any climber plant, which can grow to form either a left- or right-handed helix.

 In anatomy, chirality is found in the imperfect mirror image symmetry of many kinds of animal bodies.
 Organisms such as gastropods exhibit chirality in their coiled shells, resulting in an asymmetrical appearance.
 Over 90% of gastropod species have dextral (right-handed) shells in their coiling, but a small minority of species and genera are virtually always sinistral (left-handed).
 A very few species (for example Amphidromus perversus) show an equal mixture of dextral and sinistral individuals.